ACOUSTICS

 The Building Process (and beyond)

 Each instrument is handcrafted one at a time.
-While this is indeed a deliberately slow, one man process, it also ensures that the greatest attention is given to each clients needs.
+While this is a deliberately slow, one man process, it ensures that attention is given to each clients needs.
 Once we have settled on the woods to be used from our limited yet focused selection of well seasoned timbers, the build usually takes around 3 months from start to finish.
 There is however a short waiting list, with an approximate wait time of somewhere between 12-15 months before your instrument can be started.
-A deposit of $600 is required to get on that list and maintain your place in the queue.
+A non-refundable deposit of $600 is required to get on that list and maintain your place in the queue.

 CONTACT US